telekom-mms/Automated-Ansible-Role-Documentation/tests/fixtures/roles/minimum/README.md

 Ansible Role: Minimum
 =========

-Test role with a minimum mount of metadata
+Test role with a minimum amount of metadata

-Tags:

 Requirements
 ------------